wangyc186/IOT-Heating-Pad-esp32/README.md

-# IOT_Heating_Pad_esp32
+# IoT_Heating_Pad_esp32
-An IOT heating pad based on Espressif esp32 module
+An IoT heating pad based on Espressif esp32 module

 This project plans to use Espressif's ESP-32-DEV IoT module for control.
 According to the size of the ESP-32 module and relay, the control box model was designed using SOLIDWORKS and then 3D printed.
 (See the attachment for the original design file)